Dairon Asprilla

-Dairon Estibens Asprilla Rivas (born May 25, 1992) is a Colombian professional footballer who currently plays as a winger for Portland Timbers in Major League Soccer.
+Dairon Estibens Asprilla Rivas (born May 25, 1992) is a Colombian professional footballer who plays as a winger for Atlético Nacional.

 Asprilla debuted for Alianza Petrolera in his native Colombia when he was 20 years old.
 For 2015, he was the second top goalscorer of the club with 22 goals.
 After several years playing in Colombia, Asprilla signed with MLS club Portland Timbers on December 8, 2014.

+Asprilla played over 200 games for the Timbers, winning MLS Cup 2015 while at the club and scoring 33 goals to rank among the club's top MLS scorers.